efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 >**“When I activate Idaten’s effect, when do I search a ritual spell from the deck, and when do I take one from the graveyard?”**

 There are 2 things you want to consider when deciding whether to retrieve a ritual spell from the grave or get one from the deck:

-#####**1.
-Do I want to have MAR in play?**
+##### **1. Do I want to have MAR in play?**

-   a.
-MAR is your best ritual spell.
+   a. {Machine Angel Ritual} is your best ritual spell.
 It can be searched by Petit, returned by Dakini, doesn’t require exact levels, and can stop a monster from being destroyed.
 However, with MAR at 1, you want to consider what you need it for.
 In the CA mirror, I would advise against pulling MAR with Idaten’s effect because keeping MAR in grave means protection and having MAR in the deck means that you can search it with Petit.
 In slower matchups and when you have all monsters in hand, adding MAR from the grave is good because you allow yourself to have a play on the following turn.

-#####**2.
-How will this affect my next draw?**
+##### **2. How will this affect my next draw?**

  a.
 Knowing what you do and don’t want to draw will depend on you knowing what cards remain in your deck.
 If you have a spell heavy hand, use Idaten’s effect to take a ritual spell from your deck so that you are more likely to draw a monster on your next turn.
 If you have a monster heavy hand, use Idaten’s effect to take a ritual spell from your graveyard so that you increase your chances at drawing another ritual spell on your next turn.

 >**“What is the best skill for CA?”**

-I believe that Balance and Restart are the best skills for CA in the current meta and I have achieved KoG with both.
-Mind scan is not good in the current meta, and while I think Duel Standby has potential, it lacks results in tournaments.
+I believe that {Balance} and {Restart} are the best skills for CA in the current meta and I have achieved KoG with both. {Mind Scan} is not good in the current meta, and while I think {Duel Standby} has potential, it lacks results in tournaments.

 >**“Should I spend gems on [insert card]”**

 Unless that card is in the core of CA, you don’t need to spend gems on it.
-Cards such as Nobleman and Cosmic Cyclone are nice to have, but are not necessary and are easily replaced by econs.
+Cards such as {Nobleman of Extermination} and {Cosmic Cyclone} are nice to have, but are not necessary and are easily replaced by econs.

 >**“What are your thoughts on Saffira?”**